jvdillon/supermicro-h13-linux/README.md

 ## IPMI Access Setup

 By default, `/dev/ipmi*` devices require root.
-The `setup-ipmi-access.sh` script creates an `ipmi` group and udev rules for unprivileged access:
+The `setup-ipmi-access.sh` script configures unprivileged access:

 ```bash
 sudo ./setup-ipmi-access.sh
 # Log out and back in
 ```

+What it does:
+- Installs `ipmitool` if not present
+- Creates `ipmi` group and adds current user
+- Loads `ipmi_devintf` and `ipmi_si` kernel modules
+- Persists modules in `/etc/modules`
+- Creates udev rule for `/dev/ipmi*` group permissions

 To add other users:
 ```bash